 If you are already in possession of the fundamentals, these advanced PMP scatter analysis techniques will help you gain even further mastery through projection, regression, and scatter analysis:

 Trendlines are useful in estimating the relationship between x and y—this tells you how strong the association is.
-This can be represented mathematically using a simple equation known as a linear regression line which is y = mx + b where: Scatter diagrams utilize the regression line to highlight the trend within a certain data set accompanied by a trend line.
+This can be represented mathematically using a simple equation known as a linear regression line, which is y = mx + b, where: Scatter diagrams utilize the regression line to highlight the trend within a certain data set, accompanied by a trend line.

 Advanced techniques can be used to analyze scatter plots with more than 2 variables: